 FPB alerts and automatic braking will not occur unless the FPB system detects a pedestrian.
-When a nearby pedestrian is detected in front of the vehicle, the pedestrian ahead indicator will display amber.
+When a pedestrian that may enter the vehicle's forward path is detected, the pedestrian ahead indicator will display amber.

 Front Pedestrian Alert

 With Head-Up Display